rjia0013/nativebuddies/README.md

 Each folder contains the files of each iteration.

-Within each folder, each page of the website has a folder named by page.
+Within each iteration folder, each page of the website has a folder named by page.

 Under eache page folder, the html, css and js files are classfied by folder.